spectrocloud/librarium/content/docs/04.6-vm-management/10-create-manage-vm.md

 - Clone an existing VM.
 Refer to the [Create a VM Template](/vm-management/create-manage-vm/create-vm-template) guide.

+Administrators can also import virtual machines from their VMware vSphere environment into Palette.

-Although no additional components are required in virtual machines, the Guest Agent (GA) is an optional component that can run inside a virtual machine and provide additional runtime information.
+Although no additional components are required in VMs, the QEMU Guest Agent is an optional component that runs inside a VM and provide additional runtime information.

 Additionally, Virtio is a virtualization standard for network and disk device drivers where only the guest's device driver knows it is running in a virtual environment, and cooperates with the hypervisor.
 This enables guests to receive high performance network and disk operations and provides most of the performance benefits of paravirtualization.